Seta Station (Kumamoto): Layout

-Adjacent stations

 History

 On 21 June 1914, Japanese Government Railways (JGR) opened the Miyaji Light Rail Line (宮地軽便線) (later the Miyagi Line) from Kumamoto eastwards to Higo-Ōzu.
 The line was extended eastward in phases and Tateno was established as the new eastern terminal on 11 November 1916.
 On the same day, Seta was opened as an intermediate station on the new track.
 From Tateno, the track was extended further east and on 2 December 1928, it was linked up with the Inukai Line (犬飼線), which had been extended westwards in phases from Ōita since 1914.
 Through-traffic was established between Kumamoto and Ōita.
 The two lines were merged and the entire stretch redesignated as the Hōhi Main Line.
 With the privatization of Japanese National Railways (JNR), the successor of JGR, on 1 April 1987, the station came under the control of JR Kyushu.

-The track from Higo-Ōzu to Aso was heavily damaged in the 2016 Kumamoto earthquakes and service between the stations, including to Seta has been suspended.
-JR Kyushu has commenced repair work, starting first with the sector from Higo-Ōzu to Tateno but has not announced a targeted completion date.
-It appears Seta Station was little damaged and most of the serious damage was at various locations on the track from Seta to Tateno and beyond.
+The track from Higo-Ōzu to Aso was heavily damaged in the 2016 Kumamoto earthquakes and service between the stations, including to Seta was suspended.
+JR Kyushu commenced repair work, starting first with the sector from Higo-Ōzu to Tateno.
+Seta Station was little damaged and most of the serious damage was at various locations on the track from Seta to Tateno and beyond.
+On 8 August 2020, JR Kyushu reopened the Higo-Ōzu to Aso section of the line, permitting access between Aso and Kumamoto.